vlad17/svm2csr/README.md

 pip install svm2csr
 ```

-Note this package is only available for pythons, operating systems, and machine architecture targets I can build wheels for (see [Publishing](#publishing)).
-Right now, that makes it linux-only.
+Note this package is only available pre-built for pythons, operating systems, and machine architecture targets I can build wheels for (see [Publishing](#publishing)).
+Settings other than the following need to install rust and compile from source (pip install should still work, but will compile for your platform).

 * `cp36-cp39, manylinux2010, x86_64`